BarterOut/api-docs/README.md

 All data will be passed back under `data` and we also provide the API method you called as well as a time stamp of when you called it.

+### Errors
+If the API runs into a problem when attempting to complete your request, we will send back a response with a `status` >= `400`.
+If this is the case, there will be an `error` property under the `data` object in our standard response, providing an explanation as to what the error was.

+### User Permissions
+All users in the database have a `permissionType` property that is, by default, `0`.
+This allows them to acces the main part of the website, post books, buy books, etc. Any user with permission type `1` is considered an admin, and can login and view the admin dashboard, comfirming transaction details, viewing statistics, and finding users.
+Any user with permission type `2` is considered an owner, and as of now, this is the highest level of permission.
+Owners have the additional privilage of making other users admins, as well as running admin tools on the dashboard, such as the `Unlist Old Books` feature.

 ## Documentation